Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Notation and preliminaries

+In this subsection we recall some definitions in the context of the Minimal Model Program (MMP) and we prove a decomposition result for the movable effective cone in the setting of generalised pairs.

-In this subsection we prove some general results for the movable cone of threefolds with nef anticanonical class. \begin{dfn} Let $(X,D)$ be a projective $\Q$-factorial pair.
-A \textit{flopping contraction} is an extremal birational contraction $f\colon X\to Y$ to a normal variety $Y$ such that the exceptional locus of $f$ has codimension at least two in $X$ and $K_X$ is numerically $f$-trivial.
-If additionally $-(K_X+D)$ is $f$-ample, then the $(K_X+D)$-flip of $f$ is called the \textit{$D$-flop}. \end{dfn}
+We first recall the following terminology and we refer to \cite[Sections 3.7 and 6.1]{KM98} for more details. \begin{dfn} Let $(X,D)$ be a projective $\Q$-factorial pair.
+A \textit{flipping contraction} (resp.\ \textit{flopping contraction}) is an extremal birational contraction $f\colon X\to Y$ to a normal variety $Y$ such that the exceptional locus of $f$ has codimension at least two in $X$ and that $-K_X$ is $f$-ample (resp.\ $K_X$ is numerically $f$-trivial).
+If $f\colon X \to Y$ is a flopping contraction such that $-(K_X+D)$ is $f$-ample, then the $(K_X+D)$-flip of $f$ is called the \textit{$D$-flop}. \end{dfn}